Comprehensive analysis of Chatbase's strengths and weaknesses based on real user feedback and expert evaluation.

 Custom AI Actions allow the agent to execute workflows beyond Q&A (lead collection, meeting booking, ticket creation)

-6 major strengths make Chatbase stand out in the customer service category.
+6 major strengths make Chatbase stand out in the customer support agents category.

 Message credit limits on lower tiers can be exhausted quickly by high-traffic sites